ravel-lab/speciateIT/README.md

 ### To install:
 1. Clone repository.
 2. Download vSpeciateDB (https://doi.org/10.6084/m9.figshare.25254229.v1) and place into "vSpeciateDB_models".
+3. Unzip vSpeciateDB directories.

+   cd /path/to/speciateIT
+   unzip vSpeciateDB_models/vSpeciateIT_V1V3
+   unzip vSpeciateDB_models/vSpeciateIT_V3V4
+   unzip vSpeciateDB_models/vSpeciateIT_V4V4

-3. From parent directory of cloned repository ("speciateIT" or location of "Makefile")
+5. From parent directory of cloned repository ("speciateIT" or location of "Makefile")

    make all

-   This will compile all classification scripts, add them to /usr/local/bin, and unarchive vSpeciateDB.
+   This will compile all classification scripts.

-   NOTE: May require "sudo" to access /usr/local/bin sudo make all
+   NOTE1: May require "sudo" to access /usr/local/bin sudo make all

-   NOTE: All Makefile's are configured for macosx.
+   NOTE2: All Makefile's are configured for macosx.
 If you are on linux machine, change CC, CXX and LINK to gcc, g++ and g++, respectively.
 You may also need to modify LDFLAGS.

+6. Add classify to PATH:

+   export PATH="/path/to/speciateIT/bin/:$PATH"

 ### To use: